Can a Business Incubator Help My Start-up?

 Business incubators are there to encourage entrepreneurialism, so they’re often offered by universities to graduating students looking to take the next step.
 You can also find schemes through local councils, government departments, or other business groups such as the Chamber of Commerce.

-It’s always worth researching in detail precisely what a particular incubator programme is offering to its participants so you can make sure you’re enrolling in one that’s right for you.
-Think about where your start up needs support or what guidance it needs most, then decide which incubator(s) you’d like to apply for based on that.
+It’s always worth researching in detail precisely what a particular incubator programme is offering to its participants so you can make sure you’re enrolling in one right for you.
+Think about where your start up needs support or what guidance it needs most, then decide which incubator(s) you’d like to apply for.

 Top tip: Read testimonials and case studies or reach out to past programme participants to glean some insight into how they found a programme.
 This will give you a good steer on how it might benefit your own business.